 Hyundai generously equips the Kona Electric, with keyless entry and start, a 7.0-inch touch-screen with Bluetooth and smartphone integration for Android and Apple phones, reversing camera and rear parking sensors, adaptive cruise control and automatic headlights.
 Also welcome is an electrically adjustable driver’s seat, leather-wrapped multifunction steering wheel and electric windows all-round.

-The Premium grade is better again, adding front and rear parking sensors, a larger 8.0-inch touch-screen with sat-nav and other connected services, as well as an upgraded Krell eight-speaker sound system.
-A wireless charging pad is useful for those with newer smartphones, though it doesn’t charge as quickly as with a cable.
+Go up a grade and you get a bigger screen with built-in navigation and other connected services plus fancier speakers and a wireless charging pad for smartphones with this feature.
 This spec also adds more driver assistance features like the Lane Follow Assist, which helps prevent you from drifting out of your lane on a motorway.
 Blind spot detection alerts you to any objects you might not see in your mirrors, and it can warn you of any dangers from other vehicles or pedestrians when reversing out of a parking space, too.
 The top spec includes leather upholstery and a head-up display projecting vital driving info directly in your line of sight on the windscreen.